dezyne/community/logging/readme.md

 ## how to create a StreamLogger class

 To redirect the logging output from dezyne to a custum logger framework a special object can be added to the locator.
-An example implemenation is available [here](https://github.com/VerumSoftwareTools/DezyneCommunity/blob/master/examples/StreamLogger.h)
+An example implemenation is available as StreamLogger.h [here](https://github.com/VerumSoftwareTools/DezyneCommunity/blob/master/examples/StreamLogger.h)

 ```cpp
   void main()